dwmkerr/crosswords-js/README.md

 Note that the _answer structure_ (which would be `(9,3,5)` in a linear clue) has separated.
 However, the crossword will render the full answer structure for the first clue (and nothing for the others).

-An example of a crossword with many non-linear clues is at: https://www.theguardian.com/crosswords/cryptic/28038 - I have used this crossword for testing (but not included the definition in the codebase as I don't have permissions to distribute it).
+An example of a crossword with many non-linear clues is at: <https://www.theguardian.com/crosswords/cryptic/28038> - I have used this crossword for testing (but not included the definition in the codebase as I don't have permissions to distribute it).

+## Design Overview

+The design of this project follows the [Model-view-controller (MVC) design pattern][19].
+The naming of files and code artifacts follow from this pattern.

 ## Design Goals